underscoreio/essential-scala/src/pages/traits/modelling-data-with-traits.md

 ## Modelling Data with Traits

-With (sealed) traits and (final) case classes we have seen some of the most important features in Scala and the ones you will use most often in day-to-day programming.
-In this section we're going to look at how we can directly translate a data model into Scala code using traits and classes.
-In particular we're going to look at **is-a** and **has-a** relationships, **logical or** and **logical and**, and their translation in Scala.
-The type of data we will create are called **algebraic data types**.
+In this section we're going to shift our focus from language features to programming patterns.
+We're going to look at modelling data and learn a process for expressing in Scala any data model defined in terms of *logical ors and ands*.
+Using the terminology of object-oriented programming, we will express *is-a* and *has-a* relationships.
+In the terminology of functional programming we are learning about *sum* and *product types*, which are together called *algebraic data types*.

 Our goal in this section is to see how to translate a data model into Scala code.
 In the next section we'll see patterns for code that uses algebraic data types.

-### The Has-a And Pattern
+### The Product Type Pattern

 Our first pattern is to model data that contains other data.
 We might describe this as "`A` *has a* `B` *and* `C`".
 For example, a `Cat` has a colour and a favourite food; a `Visitor` has an id and a creation date; and so on.

 The way we write this is to use a case class.
 We've already done this many times in exercises; now we're formalising the pattern.

 <div class="callout callout-info">
-#### Has-a And Pattern
+#### Product Type Pattern

 If `A` has a `b` (with type `B`) and a `c` (with type `C`) write